 - 3 tbsp (42g) melted vegan butter or coconut oil*, extra to bake and serve

 - In a large mixing bowl whisk together the flour, sugar, salt, and yeast.
 In a second small mixing bowl combine the yogurt, melted vegan butter (or coconut oil), and warm water until smooth.
 Add the wet to the dry and combine with a wooden spoon to form a wet dough.

-- Turn the dough out onto a clean and flour dusted counter.
-Divide the dough into equal 4 pieces and shape into balls, dusting with flour as needed to prevent sticking.
+- Dust a clean counter with flour and turn the proved dough out.
+Divide the dough into 4 to 8 equal pieces and shape into balls, dusting with flour as needed to prevent sticking.
 Set the dough balls on a floured plate, and sprinkle more flour on top.
 Cover with a lint free towel and let rise while the oven preheats.

-- Preheat the oven to 550 ºF, or as hot as your oven goes with a rack positioned ⅓ from the top of the oven.
+- Preheat the oven to 550 ºF, or as hot as your oven goes with a rack positioned 1/3 of the way down from the top of the oven.
 If you have one, place a baking steel or baking stone on that rack to preheat.
 Let the oven preheat for at least 45 minutes to saturate the sides and baking steel or stone (if using) with heat.

 - Repeat with remaining dough.
 For restaurant style presentation, brush the hot dough with some more vegan butter, the butter will melt on contact.
-If desired, sprinkle with cilantro to serve.
+Sprinkle with cilantro to serve.